startgridsrc/pgs4a/README.md

 The original instructions can be found [here](https://github.com/startgridsrc/rapt/blob/master/doc/android-packaging.rst).
 These are the original instructions which are old but detailed, and most of it is probably still fine.
 I plan to to create new instructions later.

+# license
+The Pygame Subset for Android is licensed under the GNU Lesser General Public License.
+To the best of our knowledge, Pygame, SDL, and all other dependences are licensed under compatible licenses.

+The Pygame Subset for Android is by:

+Tom Rothamel
+Patrick Dawson
+It integrates code from an number of projects, including:

+Python-for-android
+Pygame
+SDL (including Pelya's Android port)
+Python
+Jtar
+Jinja2
+Colorama